bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 39°
-- Misty
+- Foggy
-- 98% humidity
+- 96% humidity
-- 7 mph wind
+- 8 mph wind
-- 74% cloud cover
+- 91% cloud cover
 - 44 AQI 🟩
-- 0.35 inches of rain expected in the next 48 hours
+- 0.26 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>